liuxinhai/Point2Sequence/README.md

         python train.py -h

-After training, to evaluate the classification accuracies (with optional multi-angle voting):
+In the training process, we also evaluate the performance the model.

 #### Shape Part Segmentation